Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 ### Platform

-JIRA is a popular project management tool that is widely used in software development due to its robust data tracking and agile project management capabilities.
-It enables teams to efficiently plan, track and manage software projects by providing features such as scalable workflows, sprint schedules, and real-time performance.
-JIRA is the combination of a variety of development tools and control capabilities handling complex projects makes it a good choice for software development, increasing productivity and ensuring project transparency
+For my project, I decided to use the agile based project mangement software JIRA.
+It is a popular project management tool that is widely used in software development due to its robust data tracking and agile project management capabilities.

 ### Methodology

+Sprint Duration: 7 days

 ### Tickets